 Financial Management Solutions

-The Financial Management Solutions segment has continued to experience a surge in M&A activity, with a record 211 deals recorded in 1H2022 and 416 in the past year.
+The Financial Management Solutions segment has continued to experience a surge in M&A activity, with a record 211 deals recorded and 416 in the past year.
 This is a 44% increase from the prior 12 months.

-The trailing 30-month median revenue multiple reached a recent high of 3.7x in 1H2022 – a level unseen since 2015.
+The trailing 30-month median revenue multiple reached a recent high of 3.7x in 1H2023 – a level unseen since 2015.
 Half of the disclosed transactions were valued between 2.1x and 6.3x revenue.
 The trailing 30-month median EBITDA multiple came in at 13.6x, with half of the disclosed transactions valued between 6.6x to 16.9x EBITDA.

 Software development companies with a focus on finance are creating software robots that mimic human actions to streamline and quicken repetitive tasks such as data entry, management of financial information, generation of financial reports, handling of insurance claims, and evaluation of business risks.